 Purged: Dated Tops

-I have a habit of acquiring a few too many "cool" tops each season, which I usually buy for super cheap knowing they might not make it past a few months in the trend cycle.
-Needless to say, a few of them in my closet were past their prime, so I decided to remove them to clear space for a fresh start.
+I have a habit of acquiring too many "cool" tops each season, which I usually buy for super cheap knowing they might not make it past a few months in the trend cycle.
+Needless to say, several of the ones in my closet were past their prime, so I decided to remove them to clear space for a fresh start.
 (Hopefully, I won't make the same mistake this upcoming season.)
 Moving forward, it's all about timeless pieces.